 Ever since the second generation Dodge Ram debuted in 1994 and was popularized by the movie Twister, it’s been a run-away sales success.
 The new fifth generation Rams explode expectations of what a full-size truck can be, in both gas and diesel form.
-Right now, Ram is pushing a number of incentives to move remaining models.
-You just might be able to get an amazing price on a brand new truck.
+Right now, Ram has a number of excellent incentives.
+Herein we’ll review why Ram trucks are at the top of the pack.

 Americans well-read in their automotive history might have a hard time conjuring the most recent name of America’s formerly third-largest automaker on command.
 Indeed, there have been many mergers, un-mergers, and acquisitions related to what was once Lee Iacocca’s Chrysler.
 Chrysler Corporation itself no longer exists, nor do companies such as “Daimler-Chrysler” or “Fiat-Chrysler.”
 Chryslers, Dodges, and Rams are now manufactured by “Stellantis,” an international conglomerate headquartered in The Netherlands, combining automakers Fiat Chrysler Automotive and the French PSA Group, which owns Peugeot, Critroen, Opel, and Vauxhall.
 Further confounding the identity of America’s cheapest full size truck is the fact it is no longer called the “Dodge Ram.”
 Since 2011, America’s third best selling truck brand has just been “Ram.”

-The fifth generation Ram now starts at $37,905 for the 1500 Tradesman 4×2 model, which includes four real doors (not an extended cab) and the 305 hp Pentastar V6, bumping up to $41,755 msrp for 4×4.
+The fifth generation Ram now starts at $40,275 for the 1500 Tradesman 4×2 model, which includes four real doors (not an extended cab) and the 305 hp Pentastar V6, bumping up to $44,125 msrp for 4×4.
 Indeed, there is no Ram regular cab model, so you will always get a back seat.
-The Ram 1500 Big Horn starts at $43,320 msrp in 4×2 guise, and is one of the more popular Rams on the road today.
-Offered in eight exterior colors, the optional 5.7L V8 Hemi runs $2,995, and 4×4 steps up starting prices to $47,170.
+The Ram 1500 Big Horn starts at $45,230 msrp in 4×2 guise, and is one of the more popular Rams on the road today, with 4×4 starting at $49,080 msrp.
+Ram 1500s now have an optional twin-turbo “Hurricane” inline-six motor (which replaced the 5.7L V8 Hemi for 2025) for an extra $2,695.
 Big Horn offers an LED trailer hitch light, leather wrapped steering wheel, chrome grille and bumpers, navigation screen, 18 inch aluminum wheels, and a host of interior options.
 Stepping up to Laramie adds heated and ventilated leather 10-way power seats and dual zone automatic climate control, and a 9 speaker Alpine premium audio system.
+If you still want a HEMI, it is still offered on the Ram 2500.

-Luxury Ram trims include the Limited and Limited Longhorn, which are basically Rolls Royce pickup trucks, with interiors dripping in real wood, leather, and metal trim; a 2500 Limited Crew Cab 4×4 8-foot long bed starts at $87,765 msrp.
+Luxury Ram trims include the Limited and Limited Longhorn, $76,445 msrp, which is basically a Rolls Royce pickup truck, with interiors dripping in real wood, leather, and metal trim; a 2500 Limited Crew Cab 4×4 8-foot long bed starts at $85,810 msrp.
 A 19-speaker Harmon Kardon premium audio system is sure to be heard from the next city, and there is an available four corner active air level suspension, available 22 inch wheels, heads up display, and a 12 inch digital cluster.
-Other trims available in between include the sport-trim Rebel, the two-tone Power Wagon, and the Raptor R fighter, the 702 hp Ram 1500 TRX.
+Other trims available in between include the sport-trim Rebel, $64,440 msrp, Laramie at $60,030 msrp, RHO $69,995 msrp, and the top of the line Tungsten, $87,320 msrp.

 Ram’s full-size 1500 Classic is the previous iteration of the Ram 1500.
 It is still a brand-new truck, with all new parts, manufactured in both Michigan and Coahuila, Mexico.
 Its msrp starts at $31,735, handily undercutting the newer Ram 1500 ($37,905 msrp) and other full size work trucks (F-150 XL at $33,835 in short bed/short cab).
 Per Car and Driver, the newest Ram does not come in regular cab, only the Ram Classic.